motoinsure

 The third is cargo and luggage contents excluded.
 Gear and personal belongings carried in panniers and top cases are generally not covered for theft or damage under the motorcycle policy itself.
 The fix is to ask about personal-effects coverage, or confirm a homeowners or renters policy extends to belongings carried on the bike — a touring rider carrying a trip’s worth of gear has real value at stake.

-If electronics and accessory coverage is the priority, check Progressive's current touring rate against a standard carrier before you assume a cheaper base quote covers the bike's full value.
+If electronics and accessory coverage is the priority, compare a specialist's terms against a mainstream quote before you assume a cheaper base quote covers the bike’s full value.

 Average premium ranges

 Sample annual premiums for insuring a touring motorcycle run roughly $560 to $1,250.
-That figure is a methodology-attributed range, not a quote — it reflects motoinsure's sample modeling across rider profiles and sits above the all-bikes median, because high replacement cost, heavy electronics, and long-distance mileage raise the exposure.
+That figure is an illustrative range, not a quote — it reflects published industry averages across rider profiles and sits above the all-bikes median, because high replacement cost, heavy electronics, and long-distance mileage raise the exposure.

 What moves a touring premium within that range: the bike’s value and electronics package, the annual mileage, the rider’s age and claims history, the state, the deductible, and the optional coverages selected.
 A modest touring bike with a clean-record rider and average mileage sits near the bottom of the range; a full-dress tourer with high mileage and full coverage sits near the top.
 Pull a live quote for your own bike, mileage, and state.